-From 2003 through 2006, there were more than 24,000 emergency department visits for animal bites in NYC, largely from dogs (74%), cats (13%), and rodents (7%).3 Children, particularly those aged 5 to 9 years, have the highest rate of dog bite-related injuries.17 Ensure that your patients have received age-appropriate tetanus vaccinations and offer guidance on avoiding animal bites (Box 4^{17,18}).
+From 2003 through 2006, there were more than 24,000 emergency department visits for animal bites in NYC, largely from dogs (74%), cats (13%), and rodents (7%).3 Children have the highest rate of dog bite-related injuries.17 Ensure that your patients have received age-appropriate tetanus vaccinations and offer guidance on avoiding animal bites (Box 4^{17,18}).

-Advise patients who have been bitten to wash the wound with soap and water and to get the dog owner's contact information so that the Health Department can follow up on the dog's health status.
-Check the patient's immunization record to determine the need for a tetanus shot.
-Prescribe prophylactic antibiotics for all cat bite wounds and for dog bite wounds with a higher risk of infection.
-For more information, see Management of Cat and Dog Bites.
+Advise patients who have been bitten to get the dog owner's contact information so that the Health Department can follow up on the dog's health status.
+The patient or caregiver should wash the wound with soap and water, apply antibiotic cream, and cover the wound with a clean bandage.17 Check the patient's immunization record to determine the need for a tetanus shot.
+Consider prescribing prophylactic antibiotics for all cat bite wounds and for dog bite wounds with a higher risk of infection.19 For more information, see Management of Cat and Dog Bites.